Bwownie/BrownieGate-flask-login-example/README.md

 # Flask / local settings
 SECRET_KEY='replace-with-a-secure-random-string'
-FLASK_ENV=development
-FLASK_APP=run.py

 Notes:
 - The examples in this repo currently read PROJECT_UUID, API_KEY, and ENCRYPTION_KEY from the environment (these names match the included .env file you provided).
 - SECRET_KEY must be set before creating the Flask app (sessions and CSRF depend on it).
-- If you change environment variable names in the code, update .env accordingly.
-Alternatively, update the code to use BROWNIEGATE_* style variables if you prefer namespacing.

 ---